Find a spider by...

 male: 9 mm

-Lives in a burrow in the ground with an open and unadorned entrancebut often found running above ground
+Lives in a burrow in the ground with an open and unadorned entrance but also often found running above ground

-Uncertain; may cause mild illness but probably too small to be dangerous to humans
+Uncertain; may cause mild illness but probably is too small to be dangerous to humans

-This relatively common lycosid species has a distinctive tapering mark that runs the length of its dorsal abdomen and it appears that no
+This relatively common lycosid species has a distinctive tapering mark that runs the length of its dorsal abdomen and it appears that few if any

-other Australian Venatrix species has this character.
+other Australian Venatrix species have this character.
 It is a common species in Eastern Queensland and NSW.

 Wolf spiders are notable vagrants and can sometimes be found outside the burrow foraging for insects.
 However, as the photos on this page show, at least some